 O No evidence of employee communications on mental health.
-5 At least one example of employee communications on workplace mental health.
-10 One substantial employee communication or multiple examples of communications on workplace mental health.
+5 At least one example of employee communications on workplace mental health 10 One substantial employee communication or multiple examples of communications or multiple examples of communications on workplace mental health.

 - This question is looking for companies to encourage communication on mental health.
 This is not just about providing information in the corporate responsibility or people section of the company website but making mental health an integral part of employee communications and engagement. - The activities that could be considered in this question are broadly defined.
-Examples include but are not limited to: - Employee communications featured on the company's website or in a report. - Social media campaigns. - Published case studies. - In order to receive a score of 5 or 10, the focus of activities must relate to mental health. - A single but substantial communication is given equal scoring to multiple communications. - Social media channels referenced by corporate website are reviewed for recent content (<12 months' old).
+Examples include but are not limited to: - Employee communications featured on the company's website or in a report. - Social media campaigns. - Published case studies. - In order to receive a score of 5 or 10, the focus of activities must relate to mental health. - A single but substantial communication is given equal scoring to multiple communications. - Social media channels referenced by corporate website are reviewed for recent content (less than 12 months old).